 Is voice-to-text the next big revolution in how we communicate with computers?
-From typewriters to keyboards to voice input – the way we punch in lines of text is not set in stone, far from it.
+From typewriters to keyboards to voice input – the way we punch in lines of text is not set in stone.

-Today grocery shopping accounts for more than 20% of voice-based orders, and over 60% of smartphone users have used voice search at least once in the past 12 months [Top Voice Search Statistics For 2020].
+Today grocery shopping accounts for more than 20% of voice-based orders.
+Over 60% of smartphone users have used voice search at least once in the past 12 months [Top Voice Search Statistics For 2020].

 And so, in the world where a recorder app for Android can do what used to be a job for a squad of secretaries, can we expect a shift from typing to voice control?
 Are we going to see more screen free devices?
 Are we going to ditch keyboards altogether eventually?

 Secondly, there are areas – like note-taking and planning – where the keyboard is (or used to be) a necessary type of evil.
 Sure, it’s better than pen and paper but not quite there yet.
-And recorders like Senstone aim to bridge that gap, giving their users the freedom of expression without the crutch that is typing and without having to sacrifice function.
+Recorders like Scripter aim to bridge that gap.
+They give their users the freedom of expression without the crutch that is typing and without having to sacrifice function.

-Next, we should also mention the very practical advantages of voice-to-text over buttons and manual controls.
+There are many practical advantages to using voice input versus buttons and manual controls.
 To name but a few:

 Speed.
 Our fingers, no matter how fast we type, cannot keep up with the thoughts as they are formed.
 By the time we write something down, it is often distorted; not to mention typing letters takes way more time than simple dictation.